Globally coupled Anosov diffeomorphisms: Statistical properties: Introduction

 As already mentioned, the topic of infinitely many globally coupled maps was pioneered by Keller \cite{K00}.
 In \cite{K00} the local dynamics was described by an expanding circle map or a piecewise expanding map of the interval.
 For such coupled systems Keller \cite{K00} proved, in the case of weak coupling strength, the existence of a unique invariant state and exponential convergence to equilibrium (see also \cite{Blank} for a similar result).
 In \cite{BKZ} a globally coupled system with site dynamics given by expanding fractional linear interval maps was studied.
 It was shown that the system undergoes a supercritical pitchfork bifurcation from a unique stable equilibrium to the coexistence of two stable and one unstable equilibrium.
 Both \cite{K00} and \cite{BKZ} consider a coupling that only involves a parameter computed from the system state according to some fixed scheme.
 Later in \cite{BKST18} the work of \cite{K00} was extended to a more general coupling that mimics elastic interaction on the circle \cite{B14}.
 In addition to the analogous results of \cite{K00}, Lipschitz continuity of the equilibrium state, as a function of the coupling strength parameter, was proved.
 This was taken one step further in \cite{ST21} where linear response was shown in a rather general, smooth setting.
-Recent advances on globally coupled circle maps can be found in \cite{G21}.
+Recent advances on globally coupled maps can be found in \cite{G21}.
+The work of \cite{G21} includes an abstract framework and applications to study statistical aspects of globally coupled circle maps.
 However, up to date there are no ergodic theoretic results on globally coupled higher dimensional hyperbolic systems in an infinite limit.
 This is because the right functional analytic tools to study hyperbolic systems, namely transfer operators acting on appropriate anisotropic Banach spaces, were not available until recently.

 Starting with the paper \cite{BKL}, there has been a growing interest in developing anisotropic Banach spaces and spectral properties of transfer operators associated with hyperbolic dynamical systems.
 The books \cite{Ba, DKL21} provide an extensive account of the topic.